Tutorial: Agent Collaboration

 4. Agent creates/updates notes

-5. Agent uses plugins as needed
+5. Agent uses shards as needed

 6. Human reviews, provides feedback